neonbjb/tortoise-tts/README.md

 ### read.py

 This script provides tools for reading large amounts of text.

 ```shell
 python read.py --textfile <your text to be read> --voice dotrice
 ```

+This will break up the textfile into sentences, and then convert them to speech one at a time.
+It will output a series of spoken clips as they are generated.
+Once all the clips are generated, it will combine them into a single file and output that as well.

+Sometimes Tortoise screws up an output.
+You can re-generate any bad clips by re-running `read.py` with the --regenerate argument.

 ### API